johahi/TorchProteinLibrary/README.md

             throw("Incorrect tensor types");
 }
 ```
-" have been currently removed.
+have been currently removed.
+However, it seems to work with Pytorch 1.0.

 # TorchProteinLibrary version 0.1
 This library pytorch layers for working with protein structures in a differentiable way.
 We are working on this project and it's bound to change: